SkimaniKings/Awards/README.md

    Output: The uploaded project is displayed on the home page.
 5. The projects posted contain livelinks that navigate to the the websites live links
     - A button is present on just below the project description to cater for this function

+## Known bugs

+The project is currently under maintanance and the livelink is not working as expected. kindly `clone` the repository and run it from your local machine for the meantime.

 ## Setup/Installation requirements

 1.Clone or download and unzip the repository from github, `https://github.com/SkimaniKings/Awards.git`